jsclayton/slideshowpro-director/README.md

-.NET client for the SlideShowPro Director API
+A .NET client for the SlideShowPro Director API
 =============================================

 Easily fetch content from the SlideShowPro Director publishing platform.